johnGachihi/SICP-Excercise-Book/ch-2.md

    client

-In the rational number example [add link], the "data representation" is the representation of the rational number data type as a Lisp Pair (`cons`).
+In the [rational number example](./example-2-1-1.scm), the "data representation" is the representation of the rational number data type as a Lisp Pair (`cons`).
 The most basic operations required to manipulate a rational number at this level are the operations for its construction and selection of its numerator and denominator.
 These operations have been implemented by the `make-rat`, `numer` and `denom` procedures.
 These procedures form the abstraction barrier.
 The client, at this level, is the part of the program (abstraction layer) that uses the rational number data type in terms of the constructor and selectors `make-rat`, `numer` and `denom`.

    rational number as a Pair